ralna/GALAHAD/doc/Julia/rst-dir/blls_functions.rst

 	*
 		- A_ne

-		- is a scalar variable of type Int32 that holds the number of entries in the lower triangular part of the Hessian matrix :math:`H`.
+		- is a scalar variable of type Int32 that holds the number of entries in the lower triangular part of the Hessian matrix $H$.

 	*
 		- A_val

-		- is a one-dimensional array of size A_ne and type T that holds the values of the entries of the lower triangular part of the Hessian matrix :math:`H` in any of the available storage schemes.
+		- is a one-dimensional array of size A_ne and type T that holds the values of the entries of the lower triangular part of the Hessian matrix $H$ in any of the available storage schemes.

 	*
 		- b

-		- is a one-dimensional array of size m and type T that holds the constant term :math:`b` in the residuals.
-The i-th component of b, i = 0, ... , m-1, contains :math:`b_i`.
+		- is a one-dimensional array of size m and type T that holds the constant term $b$ in the residuals.
+The i-th component of b, i = 0, ... , m-1, contains $b_i$.

 	*
 		- x_l

-		- is a one-dimensional array of size n and type T that holds the lower bounds :math:`x^l` on the variables :math:`x`.
-The j-th component of x_l, j = 0, ... , n-1, contains :math:`x^l_j`.
+		- is a one-dimensional array of size n and type T that holds the lower bounds $x^l$ on the variables $x$.
+The j-th component of x_l, j = 0, ... , n-1, contains $x^l_j$.

 	*
 		- x_u

-		- is a one-dimensional array of size n and type T that holds the upper bounds :math:`x^l` on the variables :math:`x`.
-The j-th component of x_u, j = 0, ... , n-1, contains :math:`x^l_j`.
+		- is a one-dimensional array of size n and type T that holds the upper bounds $x^l$ on the variables $x$.
+The j-th component of x_u, j = 0, ... , n-1, contains $x^l_j$.

 	*
 		- x

-		- is a one-dimensional array of size n and type T that holds the values :math:`x` of the optimization variables.
-The j-th component of x, j = 0, ... , n-1, contains :math:`x_j`.
+		- is a one-dimensional array of size n and type T that holds the values $x$ of the optimization variables.
+The j-th component of x, j = 0, ... , n-1, contains $x_j$.

 	*
 		- z

-		- is a one-dimensional array of size n and type T that holds the values :math:`z` of the dual variables.
-The j-th component of z, j = 0, ... , n-1, contains :math:`z_j`.
+		- is a one-dimensional array of size n and type T that holds the values $z$ of the dual variables.
+The j-th component of z, j = 0, ... , n-1, contains $z_j$.

 	*
 		- c

-		- is a one-dimensional array of size m and type T that holds the values of the residuals :math:`c = A x - b`.
-The i-th component of c, i = 0, ... , m-1, contains :math:`c_i`.
+		- is a one-dimensional array of size m and type T that holds the values of the residuals $c = A x - b$.
+The i-th component of c, i = 0, ... , m-1, contains $c_i$.

 	*
 		- g

-		- is a one-dimensional array of size n and type T that holds the values of the gradient :math:`g = A^T c`.
-The j-th component of g, j = 0, ... , n-1, contains :math:`g_j`.
+		- is a one-dimensional array of size n and type T that holds the values of the gradient $g = A^T c$.
+The j-th component of g, j = 0, ... , n-1, contains $g_j$.

 	*
 		- x_stat

 		- is a one-dimensional array of size n and type Int32 that gives the optimal status of the problem variables.
-If x_stat(j) is negative, the variable :math:`x_j` most likely lies on its lower bound, if it is positive, it lies on its upper bound, and if it is zero, it lies between its bounds.
+If x_stat(j) is negative, the variable $x_j$ most likely lies on its lower bound, if it is positive, it lies on its upper bound, and if it is zero, it lies between its bounds.

 	*
 		- w

-		- is an optional one-dimensional array of size m and type T that holds the values :math:`w` of the weights on the residuals in the least-squares objective function.
+		- is an optional one-dimensional array of size m and type T that holds the values $w$ of the weights on the residuals in the least-squares objective function.
 It need not be set if the weights are all ones, and in this case can be NULL.

 	*
 		- eval_prec